Bebiankh: Attestations

 Bebiankh is only attested in a small region of Upper Egypt.

 At Gebel Zeit (Red Sea), a modest stela preserves his prenomen Seuserenre and nomen Bebiankh, attesting to mining activity in the nearby gelena mines.
 Mining expeditions to Gebel Zeit often departed from Coptos (Quft), cf. Minemhat of Coptos.

-At Medamud, he built an extension to the Temple of Mentu.
+At Medamud, he built an extension to the Temple of Montu.

 In Naqada, the nomen of Bebiankh is found on a bronze dagger with the inscription: Son of Ra, Bebiankh, given life.

 Non-contemporary attestations

 The Karnak King List from the time of Thutmose III mentions: 27.
 Se-user-en-re.
-Here he is between Nubkheperre and Senakhtenre.
+Here he is placed between Nubkheperre and Senakhtenre.

 The Turin King List 11:08 from the time of Ramesses II mentions: The Dual King Seuserenra reigned 12 years, months lost, x days.
 In the list he is preceded by 11:07 Semenra and succeeded by 11:09 Sekhemre Shedwaset, often interpreted as chronological.